Contraz/demosys-py/docs/source/guides/geometry.rst

 Geometry
 ========

-The ``demosys.opengl.geometry`` module currently provides some simple functions to generate VAOs.
+The ``demosys.geometry`` module currently provides some simple functions to generate VAOs.

 - Quad: Full screen quads for drawing offscreen buffers
 - Cube: Cube with normals, uvs and texture coordinates
 - Plane: A plane with a dimension and resolution
 - Sphere: A sphere
 - Points: Random points in 3D

 ..
 Note:: We definitely need more here.
 Please make pull requests or make an issue on github.